 Naturally this historic and accessible ruin has attracted the attention of local bloggers.
 Some of the better Chinese language features I found can be read here, here, here, and here.
 I haven’t seen this place mentioned anywhere in the English blogosphere.

 Interested in visiting this ruin?
-It is located in a labyrinth of alleyways extending up a hill in Rén'ài District 仁愛區.
-The easiest way of finding it is to walk down Àisì Road 愛四路, the street leading south out of Miaokou Night Market, to where it bends and merges into Rénsì Road 仁四路.
+It is located in a labyrinth of alleyways extending up the hillside behind Miaokou Night Market not far from the intersection of Àisì Road 愛四路 and Rénsì Road 仁四路.
 Here you should notice a sign for the old house outside the entrance to an alleyway.
 March up the stairs as far as you can go—and don’t mind the barking dogs, though you won’t want to get too close.
 For reference, the actual address is 愛四路2巷15號.

 - Renga is the romanization of the Japanese word “煉瓦”, which means “brick”.
 Read more about the most famous of the Taiwan Renga Company Ltd. 台灣煉瓦株式會社 brickworks here (in English) and here (in Chinese with far more information). ↩